reginaldford/sms/readme.md

     6. while(condition , statement) // continually repeat statement until condition is false

-    7. map( function, expression ) // return a new array where each element is the result of applying function to the correlating element of the given expression.
+    7. map( function, expression ) // return a new array where each element is the result of applying function to the correlating element of the given expression

-    8. not( boolean ) // if boolean is false, returns true, otherwise, returns false.
+    8. not( boolean ) // if boolean is false, returns true, otherwise, returns false

     9. exit(n); // quit SMS and return this integer to the OS as the command return value

+    10. :sin(x); //capture any expression with the unary meta operator.
+Use parens to capture more.

 </details>
 <details>